albertogallini/txn_engine/Readme.md

 The `transactions_log` field is a `dashmap::DashMap<TransactionId, Transaction>`.
 The `serde` module is used to serialize/deserialize the `dashmaps`.

-Once  the account dump (returned on the standard output) and the transaction log dump by using the `-dump` command line parameter have been obtained, it is possible to use those files to decode the `Engine` internal status.
+Once  the account dump (returned on the standard output) and the transaction log dump by using the `-dump` command line parameter have been obtained, it is possible to use those files to rebuild (i.e. deserialize) the `Engine` internal status.
 This is possible only through internal APIs (see `load_from_previous_session_csvs` Engine function and `test_serdesr_engine` ) and not currenlty exposed as a command line parameter.
 This function is useful to easily test some edge cases that are not possible if the internal state of an `Engine` is built by the `read_and_process_transactions` `Engine` function that executes all the semantic checks on the transactions.
 E.g. see `unit_test_subrtaction_overflow` test case.